-O Lamb (Here strike the breast as before.) of God, | that takest away the sins of the world, / grant us thy peace.11
+O Lamb (Here strike the breast as before.) of God, that takest away the sins of the world, / grant us thy peace.

-§ In a Liturgy for the Dead: But where it is the custom, without striking the breast, the choir sings, or the celebrant in alternation with the faithful says:
+§ In a Liturgy of the Dead: But where it is the custom, without striking the breast, the choir sings, or the celebrant in alternation with the faithful says:

-Chim, her) rest.
+Chim, her) rest. that takest away the sins of the world, grant them